indigoxela/tinymcebackport/README.md

 ## Installation

+The library (TinyMCE 6.8.x) ships with this module, no need for external code.

 - Install this module using the zipfile
 - Disable CKEditor 4 on profiles for text formats on admin/config/content/ckeditor